mideind/BinPackage/README.md

 [(stofn='síamskattar-kjóll', kk/alm/0, ordmynd='síamskattar-kjólanna', EFFTgr)]
 ```

-This function returns the word that was actually used as a search key,
+This function returns a `Tuple[str, List[BinMeaning]]` containing the word that
+was actually used as a search key,
 and a list of `BinMeaning` instances corresponding to the various possible
 meanings of that word.
 The list is empty if no meanings were found, in which
 case the word is probably not Icelandic or at least not spelled correctly.